Emergency Light Testing

 At Hexo Electrical Testing, we offer monthly and annual comprehensive Emergency Light Testing in London and the South East of England, and our emergency lighting testing and servicing covers everything from ad hoc visits to monthly visits and annual inspections.

-Emergency light testing needs to be carried out by a competent person on a monthly basis.
+Emergency light testing needs to be carried out by a responsible person every month.

-For this, the mains power will be turned off and the emergency lighting checked for operation.
-This test will highlight any emergency lighting that doesn’t light up when the mains power is off.
+Each test involves turning off the mains supply via a single switch to simulate a power outage, ensuring that the emergency lighting activates as it should.
+This test will highlight emergency lighting that doesn’t light up when the main power is off.
 We will also:

 - Examine all equipment for signs of disrepair